johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `second`: The second of the minute between 0 and 60.

+`nanosecond`: the number of nanoseconds in the date's second\.

 `day-of-week`: The day of the week, where Monday is 1 and Sunday is 7.

-`days-in-month`: The number of days in the date's month, between 1 and 31.
+`days-in-month`: The number of days in the date's month: between 28 and 31.
+Date folds can change the range.

-`day-of-year`: The day of the year, between 1 and 365 in non-leap years and 1 and 366 in leap years.
+`day-of-year`: The day of the year, typically between 1 and 365 in non-leap years and 1 and 366 in leap years.
+Date folds can change the range.

-`days-in-year`: The number of days in this date's year.
+`days-in-year`: The number of days in this date's year, either 365 or 366.
+Date folds can change the range.

 `julian-day`: The whole number of days between this date and noon Universal Time, January 1, 4173 B.C.E.
 Julian (which is November 24, 4714 B.C.E.
 Gregorian).
 Leap seconds are ignored.

 `modified-julian-day`: The whole number of days between this date and midnight Universal Time, November 17, 1858 Gregorian.
 Leap seconds are ignored.

+`iso-local-string`: A string that conforms to the format for local time in the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) profile of ISO 8601.
+Roughly speaking, this is of the form `yyyy-mm-ddThh:mm:ss.ddd±hh:mm`, where the final `±hh:mm` represents the signed offset from UTC in hours and minutes, rounded if necessary.
+There may be any number of subsecond digits; if they are omitted, so is the preceding decimal point.

+`iso-utc-string`: A string that conforms to the format for UTC time in the [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) profile of ISO 8601.
+Roughly speaking, this is of the form `yyyy-mm-ddThh:mm:ss.dddZ`.
+There may be any number of subsecond digits; if they are omitted, so is the preceding decimal point.

 `iso-week-number`: The number of the week in this date's year, between 1 and either 52 or 53.
 Week 1 is the first full week where Thursday ia in January.